rancher/helm3-charts/charts/kong/v1.9.1/README.md

 * `manager`
 * `portal`
 * `portalapi`
+* `cluster`
+* `clustertelemetry`
 * `status`

 `status` is intended for internal use within the cluster.
 Unlike other services it cannot be exposed externally, and cannot create a Kubernetes service or ingress.
 It supports the settings under `SVC.http` and `SVC.tls` only.

+`cluster` is used on hybrid mode control plane nodes.
+It does not support the `SVC.http.*` settings (cluster communications must be TLS-only) or the `SVC.ingress.*` settings (cluster communication requires TLS client authentication, which cannot pass through an ingress proxy). `clustertelemetry` is similar, and used when Vitals is enabled on Kong Enterprise control plane nodes.

 | Parameter                          | Description                                                                           | Default             |
 | ---------------------------------- | ------------------------------------------------------------------------------------- | ------------------- |